-This beautiful and delicate creature is a prime example of a prey species, and with few defenses other than its nimble mind and agile body it must be constantly on the lookout for danger.
+This beautiful and delicate creature is a classic example of a prey species, and with few defenses other than its nimble mind and agile body it must be constantly on the lookout for danger.

-> Deer Personalities are Skittish
+Deer Personalities are Skittish

-> Because their coquettish behavior is rooted in deeply buried insecurities, they are drawn to the entertainment industry as actors and models.
-By hiding behind the mask of characters they find temporary refuge from painful elements in their own lives.
+Because their coquettish behavior is rooted in deeply buried insecurities, deer are drawn to the entertainment industry as actors and models, where -- by hiding behind the mask of characters --they find temporary refuge from the painful elements in their own lives.

-> The Secret to the Deer Personality's Success
+The Secret to the Deer Personality's Success

 The deer's quest for a balanced life goads it into wildly emotional searches, and stability may take the form of solitude or an obsessive relationship.
 But more often than not, sanctuary is found in its strong spiritual beliefs.